zhujiarui42/CFP-Loss/README.md

 (https://www.sciencedirect.com/science/article/pii/S0895611124001642)

-Please feel free to contact me by the following email if you have trouble relicating our work: jiarui.zhu@connect.polyu.hk
+Please feel free to contact me by the following email if you have trouble replicating our work: jiarui.zhu@connect.polyu.hk

 ### 🛠 Requirements
 - Python 3.7+